 - The Society for Promoting Igbo Language and Culture is regulating the Igbo language.

-Kenya as well has established Chama cha Kiswahili cha Taifa for regulating the Swahili language and Tanzania has established Baraza la Kiswahili la Taifa for the same language.
+Kenya as well has established Chama cha Kiswahili cha Taifa for regulating the Swahili language translation services and Tanzania has established Baraza la Kiswahili la Taifa for the same language.